ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 .. image:: images/Pine_Point_and_Figure.png

-For detailed reference see `pointfigure <https://www.tradingview.com/study-script-reference/v4/#fun_pointfigure>`__.
+For detailed information, see `pointfigure <https://www.tradingview.com/study-script-reference/v4/#fun_pointfigure>`__.

 .. rubric:: Footnotes

-.. [#ticks] On TradingView Renko, Line Break, Kagi and PnF chart types are built from OHLC candles of a lower timeframe, which is an approximation of corresponding chart type built from tick data.
+.. [#ticks] On TradingView Renko, Line Break, Kagi and PnF chart types are generated from OHLC values of a lower timeframe.
+   These chart types thus represent only an approximation of what they would be like if they were generated from tick data.